Background:

 (v) providing reasonable updates to the Complainant and the Respondent about the status of the investigation; and

-(vi) following the investigation, the JRS College Director will:
+(vi) following the investigation, the JRS College of Business and Health Care’s Director will:

 (A) review all of the evidence collected during the investigation;